 Which technology is best for fulfillment and distribution centers?

 High-volume fulfillment centers and distribution warehouses generate a considerable amount of cardboard from their order fulfillment, re-packaging, and return processes.
 Depending on facility size, that amount of cardboard could be anywhere from 150 to 300 tons per month.
 This incredible volume of the material requires the most efficient, cost-effective, and reliable technology to process cardboard out of the facility.
-We believe that the Komar auger compactor (Komar Auger-Pak®) is the right solution for this objective.
+We believe that the Komar auger compactor (Komar Auger-Pak®) is the right solution for this objective, providing safety, no jams, and less labor.

 The Myth of the Baled Premium